devlace/pytest-adf/README.md

 ## Configuration

 You need to provide pytest-adf with the necessary configuration to connect to your Azure Data Factory.
 You can provide it via Environment Variables or as pytest command line variables.
-Command line variables take precendence over Environment Variables.
+Command line variables take precedence over Environment Variables.

-### Environment variables:
+### Environment Variables:
 - **AZ_SERVICE_PRINCIPAL_ID** - Azure AD Service Principal with rights to trigger a run in Data Factory (ei.
 Data Factory Contributor)
 - **AZ_SERVICE_PRINCIPAL_SECRET** - Password of Service Principal
 - **AZ_SERVICE_PRINCIPAL_TENANT_ID** - Azure AD Tenant ID of Service Principal